OriginTrail/ReadTheDocs/source/Running-a-Node/basic-setup.rst

 You have to have at least one blockchain implementation specified for your node to function, but you're free to use any and all of the supported blockchain implementations.
-Please do not to change the ``blockchain_title`` and ``blockchain_id`` parameters, as they are used to properly connect your configuration with your node.
+Please do not to change the ``blockchain_title`` and ``network_id`` parameters, as they are used to properly connect your configuration with your node.

 You also need to provide a public web address or domain name of your node in the ``hostname`` field.